monty124/dockerovpn/README.md

 .env file changes for v3 commit

-add these to your env file

-an update will pull the rest
+add these to your env file and an update will pull the rest

 ```